retorquere/zotero-better-bibtex/site/content/citing/migrating.md

-If you install [this](better-bibtex-citekeys.csl) CSL style in Zotero (or modify it further and use that), Zotero will render the in-text citations as `[@citekey]`.
+If you install [this](better-bibtex-citekeys.csl) CSL style in Zotero (or modify it further and use that), Zotero will render the in-text citations as `[@citekey]` when you ask Zotero to render the bibliography.
 If you want LaTeX, modify the style accordingly.
+You can then put your document through pandoc or whatnot to get LaTeX/Markdown.

-BBT does this by patching in the `citation-key` variable to make it available to the CSL processor.
+For the curious, BBT does this by patching in the `citation-key` variable in the CSL processing so it can be rendered using a CSL style.
+If you previously used the `citeprocNoteCitekey` preference, that is now gone, so you'll have to update the style you used.